quicwg/base-drafts/draft-ietf-quic-transport.md

 seen by the client from the server on a given network path, it sets the spin value for that path to the inverse of the spin bit in the received packet.

-An endpoint resets the spin value for a network path to zero when changing the connection ID being used on that network path.
+An endpoint resets the spin value for a network path to 0 when changing the connection ID being used on that network path.